-DALLAS — Ten previous winners and one first-time winner comprise the Ninth Annual Super 11 Awards, which the Football Writers Association of America gives out annually to the best performing sports information departments in the Football Bowl Subdivision.
-The awards announced this week are for the 2017 season.
+DALLAS — Four first-time winners and seven previous ones comprise the 10th Annual Super 11 Awards, which the Football Writers Association of America gives out annually to the best performing sports information departments in the Football Bowl Subdivision.
+The awards announced this week are for the 2018 season.

 In January 2009, the FWAA formed the first Super 11 Committee.
 The concept has been supported and endorsed by the College Sports Information Directors of America (CoSIDA), many of whom are members of the FWAA.
-The FWAA has awarded 56 different schools in this program over the years.
+The FWAA has awarded Super 11 to 60 different schools in this program over the years.

 The Football Writers Association of America, a non-profit organization founded in 1941, consists of more than 1,300 men and women across North America who cover college football for a living.
 The membership includes journalists, broadcasters and publicists, as well as key executives in all the areas that involve the game.
 The FWAA works to govern areas that include game-day operations, major awards, a national poll and its annual All-America teams.